balisujohn/localpilot/README.md

 # localpilot README

 A very simple vscode extension for using codellama via oobabooga text generation webui.
+Doesn't require a GPU; recommended for use with https://huggingface.co/TheBloke/CodeLlama-13B-Python-GGML.
 Feel free to make issues describing features you want or questions you have about setup.

 ## How to use